-For the investor, debt is not as risky because the firm has a legal obligation to pay it.
+For the investor, debt is risky because the firm has a legal obligation to pay it.
 Also, when a company goes bankrupt, the first people to lose their investments are the shareholders.
-Additionally, the majority of the return on equity is locked up in stock appreciation, this means that a company will need to increase their revenue, improve their cash flow, and make a profit.
+Additionally, the majority of the return on equity is locked up in stock appreciation.
+This means that a company will need to increase its revenue, improve its cash flow, and make a profit.
 Because of these risks, an investor wants a minimum of 10% returns.
 On the other hand, this rate is a lot lower for debt.

 Keep What Belongs to You

-At some stage in your business, you are going to need more money, whether it’s to buy inventory or to expand the business.
-When the bank account is getting low, a lot of entrepreneurs choose to take equity out of the business by selling a part of it to a new partner.
-This is a terrible idea because it means that the investor will get to profit from all your hard work.
+At some stage in your business, you will need more money, whether it’s to buy inventory or expand the business.
+When the bank account is getting low, many entrepreneurs choose to take equity out of business by selling a part of it to a new partner.
+This is a terrible idea because it means that the investor will profit from all your hard work.
 You may not have any debt, but you are now stuck with a business partner for the rest of your days who has the right to tell you what to do with your business.